 Location: 87 Dunluce Rd, Bushmills

-Open: March to October daily from 9:30 am to 5 pm & November to February daily 9:30 am to 4 pm
+Open: March to October daily from 9:30 am to 5 pm & November to February daily from 9:30 am to 4 pm

 A scenic and romantic Irish castle, Dunluce was built between the 1400s and 1600s.
 It was originally built by the most powerful earl of the time, Richard Od de Burgh.
-He selected a magnificent spot, right on the cliff edge overlooking the striking Irish seas.
+He selected a magnificent spot right on the cliff edge overlooking the striking Irish seas.

 The castle is mostly in ruins now, but there is still much left to admire and discover.
 It’s a great place to bring the family and spend a couple of hours soaking in the beauty.
+I loved walking through the ruins and trying to imagine what it was like living on this castle right on the cliff back in the day.

 10. Roe Valley Country Park